Inquiry: Ruby Princess arrival accelerated

 Mr Pridmore said on Wednesday he’d been warned before boarding of COVID-19 concerns and was told 11 other people had been swabbed and were in isolation.

-Operator Princess Cruises on Wednesday also said in a statement the information given this week to a federal Senate Select Committee on the ship had demonstrated crew were in frequent liaison with on-shore authorities prior to arrival.
+“I just took that as the best information that he had … I didn’t pursue that any further,” Mr Rybanic said in response.

-That included the notification the night before arrival that 128 people on board were unwell.
+Duty harbourmaster that day Cameron Butchart, told the commission he had health and safety concerns in regards to sending a pilot to help the ship dock and offered to “turn it around.”

-Prime Minister Scott Morrison, meanwhile, on Wednesday said the earlier aggressive questioning of a NSW Health epidemiologist at the NSW probe was “out of line”.
+Prime Minister Scott Morrison, meanwhile, on Wednesday said Mr Walker’s earlier aggressive questioning of a NSW Health epidemiologist was “out of line”.

 NSW Health senior epidemiologist Kelly-Anne Ressler was reduced to tears on Tuesday when it was suggested there had been a “reprehensible shortcoming” by the department when passengers were allowed to disembark in Sydney.